27 Jul Navigating Work during COVID: 6 Steps to Move you Forward

 Boulo women had started hitting their stride when COVID hit, getting back into the workforce by finding jobs where they could be committed contributors and still allowed flexibility to maintain personal goals.
 Women were starting careers in roles that were traditionally underrepresented by females…but the shutdown brought on new complications.

 How do we move forward under today’s framework?
-Many of us have to consider returning to work before we were ready and adjust to school options for our children that leave little room for our professional selves.
+Many of us have to consider returning to work before we are ready and adjust to school options for our children that leave little room for our professional selves.
 Unsure and overwhelmed?
 You aren’t alone.

 If work is now a necessity due to an economic impact to your family, Boulo is here to help.
 If your prior job doesn’t work anymore because of lack of flexibility needed while children are at home, Boulo is here to help.
-The Boulo team also had to make a lot of hard decisions, but once we took one step forward, made one decision, Boulo started seeing the clear path to the other side.
+The Boulo team also had to make a lot of hard decisions, but once we took one step forward, made one decision, our Boulo team started seeing the clear path to the other side.

 HOW CAN YOU TAKE ONE STEP FORWARD?

 Inventory your experience and strengths, both personally and professionally.
 Include soft skills, and never discount volunteer positions you have held outside of a paying job.
 After all, if volunteers didn’t exist, someone would be paid to perform those duties.